Best daily deals

 The polar pattern knob allows for four separate pickup patterns.

-In that case, you’re going to want to turn down the gain as much as you can while still being heard.
+In that case, you’ll want to turn down the gain as much as possible while still being heard.
 You’ll also want to bring the microphone closer to you and away from anything that could reflect sound back towards the microphone to avoid echoes.

 But what about the polar pattern knob on the back?
-For podcasting or streaming purposes: stick with the cardioid (heart-shaped) pattern.
-The reason for this is that this pickup pattern will be the best-suited to recording a person speaking while minimizing the noise and echoes of the room around them.
+Stick with the cardioid (heart-shaped) pattern for podcasting or streaming purposes.
+The reason for this is that this pickup pattern will be the best suited to recording a person speaking while minimizing the noise and echoes of the room around them.
 By sticking with the cardioid pattern, you’re preventing echoes from your computer monitor or office wall from reaching the mic as much as can be reasonably expected by a feature such as this.

 An example of a polar chart detailing the pickup pattern of a cardioid microphone